aiman-al-masoud/deixiscript/docs/problems.md

 ## BUG

 every red cat is smart red.
-if a cat id red then the cat is red.
+OR: if a cat id red then the cat is red.

 ```
 asserting be(id2, ID365, smart, true) :- be(_, ID365, red, true), be(_, ID365, cat, true)